-Object: Portrait of William John Main and an unidentified woman
+Object: Portrait of William John Main and a young woman

 This image has No Known Copyright Restrictions.